More about mixers

 In addition to weight and offset, OpenTx offers one additional parameter from the following list of choices:

-- Diff - reduces the effect in one direction
+- Diff - reduces the effect of the source in one direction

 Including/excluding trims